 - Achieving goals: emotional equilibrium, better sales figures, pay rises…

 - Confronting big decisions: such as moving house or changing jobs…

 - Anticipating the future: for profound insight into the present

-The premise of I-Ching is that the oracle views the universe as a natural, coordinated system within which change never stops.
-It anticipates destiny based solely on the principles of human nature and order so if you want a frank and easy answer that will help you make the right decisions in life, an I -hing reading may just be for you.
+The premise of I-Ching is that the Oracle views the universe as a natural, coordinated system within which change never stops.
+It anticipates destiny based solely on the principles of human nature and order so if you want a frank and easy answer that will help you make the right decisions in life, an I-ching reading may just be for you.